Leslie Groves: Manhattan Project

+Worried by the heavy losses occurring during the Battle of the Bulge, in late December 1944, President Franklin D. Roosevelt requested atomic bombs be dropped on Germany during his only meeting with Groves during the war.
+Groves informed him the first workable bomb was six months away.

 In 1943, the Manhattan District became responsible for collecting military intelligence on Axis atomic research.
 Groves created Operation Alsos, special intelligence teams that would follow in the wake of the advancing armies, rounding up enemy scientists and collecting what technical information and technology they could.
 Alsos teams ultimately operated in Italy, France and Germany.
 The security system resembled that of other engineer districts.
 The Manhattan District organized its own counterintelligence which gradually grew in size and scope, but strict security measures failed to prevent the Soviets from conducting a successful espionage program that stole some of its most important secrets.

-Groves met with General Hap Arnold, the Chief of U.S. Army Air Forces, in March 1944 to discuss the delivery of the finished bombs to their targets.
+Groves met with General Henry H. Arnold, the Chief of U.S. Army Air Forces, in March 1944 to discuss the delivery of the finished bombs to their targets.
 Groves was hoping that the Boeing B-29 Superfortress would be able to carry the finished bombs.
 The 509th Composite Group was duly activated on 17 December 1944 at Wendover Army Air Field, Utah, under the command of Colonel Paul W. Tibbets.
-A joint Manhattan District – USAAF targeting committee was established to determine which cities in Japan should be targets; it recommended Kokura, Hiroshima, Niigata, and Kyoto.
+A joint Manhattan District – USAAF targeting committee was established to determine which cities in Japan should be targets.
+It recommended Kokura, Hiroshima, Niigata, and Kyoto.

 At this point, Secretary of War Henry L. Stimson intervened, announcing that he would be making the targeting decision, and that he would not authorize the bombing of Kyoto.
 Groves attempted to get him to change his mind several times and Stimson refused every time.
 Kyoto had been the capital of Japan for centuries, and was of great cultural and religious significance.
 In the end, Groves asked Arnold to remove Kyoto not just from the list of nuclear targets, but from targets for conventional bombing as well.
 Nagasaki was substituted for Kyoto as a target.